 A unique feature that makes Arch stand out among other distros is the Arch User Repository (AUR).
 It is a community-driven repository for Arch users.
 It contains package descriptions (PKGBUILDs) that allow you to compile a package from source with makepkg and then install it via pacman.
 The AUR was created to organize and share new packages from the community and to help expedite popular packages’ inclusion into the community repository.
 AUR extends the software offerings of Arch’s official repository much further and beyond.

 The Holy Arch Wiki:

 Arch Linux is one of the, if not the most well documented Linux distros out there.
-The Arch wiki is the stuff of legends among the Linux enthusiasts.
-It is extremely well documented and massive.
+The Arch Wiki is the stuff of legends among Linux enthusiasts.
+It is extremely well-documented and massive.
 Its offerings extend beyond Arch Linux itself at times.
-If you run into some trouble with your system, the Arch Wiki probably has the solution already.
+If you run into some trouble with your system, Arch Wiki probably has the solution already.

 It is a bridge:

 Package Manager (pacman), the package manager of Arch Linux is pretty unique in its own right.
 It is flexible enough to support the installation of binary packages from the Arch repository, as well as binaries compiled from source via makepkg.
 This makes Arch a bridge between the distros which allow the installation of binary packages via their package management systems and the distros which trade ease of users to allow their users to compile binaries from source with variable configurations.